 It is a basic capital-saving innovation.
 This could be a reduction in the cost of an essential piece of capital equipment (e.g. a computer).
-This innovation reduces economies of scale, and allows the small scale company a better chance to enter and survive in the market.
+We shall see such an innovation reduces economies of scale, and allows the small scale company a better chance to enter and survive in the market.